burakboduroglu/burakboduroglu/README.md

 ### About :technologist:⚡

 Hey there!
 I'm Burak Boduroğlu👋, a passionate `Software Developer` with a knack for problem-solving and building efficient web applications. 💻When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
-Feel free to explore my `Linktree` to discover more about my projects, articles, and social media channels.
+Feel free to explore my `Bento` to discover more about my projects, articles, and social media channels.
 Let's connect and grow together! 🚀

 <hr>